-- The waste hierarchy must be followed to ensure that our behaviour is consistent with our mission to reduce wasteful consumption and pollution.
-This also applies to food and drink purchased. - We provide only the amount of food necessary for the number of attendees at an event or meeting. - Reduce packaging where possible and seek packaging that is recycled and recyclable. - Work with caterers to ensure that we do not over order or use garnishes (which are often wasted). - Work with suppliers to ensure that alternatives to single-use plastic can be found which meet our restrictions. - Plans should be made for any leftover food, either by giving it away to staff on-site, or agreeing with caterers, event staff or a local service or charity, to give food away afterwards. - Food must never be sent to landfill and must always be reduced, reused, or processed via a designated food bin.
+• The waste hierarchy must be followed to ensure that our behaviour is consistent with our mission to reduce wasteful consumption and pollution.
+This also applies to food and drink purchased.

+- Under-order for meetings and events using the following advice: for 10-50 attendees, order 10% fewer servings; for 50+ attendees, order 20% fewer servings, as cancellations are likely. - Reduce packaging where possible and seek packaging that is recycled and recyclable. - Work with caterers to ensure that we do not over order or use garnishes (which are often wasted). - Work with suppliers to ensure that alternatives to single-use plastic can be found which meet our restrictions. - Plans should be made for any leftover food, either by giving it away to staff onsite, or agreeing with caterers, event staff or a local service or charity, to give food away afterwards. - Food must never be sent to landfill and must always be reduced, reused, or processed via a designated food bin.